yeahdj/wordcount/README.md

 3. **Errors:**

-The script will show an error if you either provide no arguments, or if you provide more than one argument.
+The script will show an error if any of the following conditions are met.

+* If no argument is provided
+* If more than one argument is provided
+* If an argument is provided that doesn't point to a file
+* If there is a permissions error on the file provided in the argument
+* If the file is empty
+* If the script finds a file that it can't supprt (images, docx files, or any other encoded text files)

  Stay tuned for more improvements!